kaviya-ns/kaviya-ns/README.md

 # 💫 About Me:
 📚 Currently pursuing MSc.Data Science at PSG College of Technology<br>
 🚀 Passionate about Data Science, Machine Learning  and Natural Language Processing(NLP)<br>
+🖥️ Interested in Blockchain Technology and Software Development

 # 💻 Tech Stack: